 What Eats Pond Sludge?

-Add some bottom feeding fish to your pond!
+With sludge being a natural part of their diet, bottom feeding fish are a great addition to your pond.
 You could try adding a couple of Tench or a few Gudgeon as these are both bottom feeders, but they don’t feed on the sludge itself.
-They might disturb the sludge when looking for food but they won’t intentionally eat the sludge.
+They might disturb the sludge when looking for food, but they won’t intentionally eat the sludge.

 The best thing for eating pond sludge is bacteria and enzymes.
 The bacteria found in Sludge Klear is designed to break down the sludge at the bottom of your pond and enable it to pass through your filter.